teracyhq-incubator/teracy-dev-core/README.md

 ```

 ## Supported configuration
-These are the supported configuration in teracy-dev-core: `variables`, `vagrant`, `default`, `node`.
+These are the supported configuration in teracy-dev-core: `variables`, `default`, `node`.

 ### variables
-`variables` which is the environment variables must be defined to use `teracy-dev`.
-All variables
- setting should be defined in the `variables` block.
+`variables` is used to define dynamic configuration values.
+You can define variable keys with environment variables.

  The following is the  default configuration: